-- their income was lower than $12,069 (or $14,299 if your spouse or common-law partner was dependent on you because of a mental or physical impairment).
+- Their income was lower than your basic personal amount ($12,298 or $13,229, depending on your income), or your basic personal amount plus $2,273 if your spouse or common-law partner was dependent on you because of a mental or physical impairment.

 You cannot claim this credit if you're claiming the amount for an eligible dependant.